mohammadsohaib/mohammadsohaib.github.io/_pages/research.md

 &quot;<em>

 What Schrodinger said in the above quote is at the heart of my research philosophy.
-As an esteemed member of proabably the most complex and selfish specie in the known universe, I am naturally inclined to the understanding of my ownself, curious about my own consciousness.
-And therefore: The ultimate aim of my research is to understand myself better — Who am I. Why I do what I do.
+As an esteemed member of probably the most complex and selfish specie in the known universe, I have natural inclination to the understanding of my oneself, curious about my own consciousness.
-This curosity led peruse me to neural sciences, philosophy, psychology.
+This curiosity made me passionate about neural sciences, philosophy, psychology.

 Academically speaking, my research interests revolve around intelligence and how information is represented in the brain.